-The methodical analysis performed was conducted along the following steps:
+The independent vulnerability analysis performed was conducted along the following steps:

-- When evaluating the evidence in the classes ASE, ADV and AGD the evaluator considers whether potential vulnerabilities can already be identified due to the TOE type and/or specified behaviour in such an early stage of the evaluation. - For ADV_IMP a thorough implementation representation review is performed on the TOE.
-During this attack oriented analysis, the protection of the TOE is analysed using the knowledge gained from all previous evaluation classes.
-This results in the identification of (additional) potential vulnerabilities.
-For this analysis will be performed according to the attack methods in [JIL-AM].

-• All potential vulnerabilities are analysed using the knowledge gained from all evaluation classes and information from the public domain.
+- When evaluating the evidence in the classes ASE, ADV and AGD the evaluator considered whether potential vulnerabilities could already be identified due to the TOE type and/or specified behaviour in such an early stage of the evaluation. - For ADV_IMP a thorough implementation representation review was performed on the TOE.
+During this attack-oriented analysis the protection of the TOE was analysed using the knowledge gained from all evaluation classes.
+This resulted in the identification of (additional) potential vulnerabilities.
+This analysis used the attack methods in [JIL-AM] and [JIL-AAPS]. - All potential vulnerabilities were analysed using the knowledge gained from all evaluation classes and information from the public domain.
 A judgment was made on how to assure that these potential vulnerabilities are not exploitable.
-The potential vulnerabilities are addressed by penetration testing, a guidance update or in other ways that are deemed appropriate.
+The potential vulnerabilities were addressed by penetration testing, a guidance update or in other ways that are deemed appropriate.

-The total test effort expended by the evaluators was one week.
-During that test campaign, 100% of the total time was spent on logical tests.
+The total test effort expended by the evaluators was 117 days.
+During that test campaign, 60% of the total time was spent on Perturbation attacks, 28% on side-channel testing, and 12% on logical tests.